Canon XS vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the XS) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XS has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XS and D500 can be found, respectively, in the Canon XS Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon XS or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.